DavesCodeMusings/home-automation/README.md

 apk update && apk add docker
 ```

+> See [the alpine wiki](https://wiki.alpinelinux.org/wiki/Alpine_Package_Keeper) for more information about Alpine's package management tool.

-Once this is done, verify by showing the help output for the main commands we'll be using.
+Once Docker is installed, verify by showing the help output for the main commands we'll be using.
 Abbreviated output is shown below.

 ```
 alpine:~# docker --help